 Mary: The Cyclops Polyphemus is bigger and stronger than Shrek.
 John: He may be bigger but Shrek is more horrible than him.
 When he looks at himself in the mirror he is frightened.
 He is the ugliest of all the creatures on this page.
 Pupil 1: Look at Tinkerbelle.
 She looks and !
 Pupil 2: I don't think so.
-I think Puck is .

-He plays tricks on people.
+I think Puck is Æ And a He plays tricks on people. (asa)